lukeachristenson/reversi/README.md

   now stores the color of the current player and keeps changing it after every move or pass.
 This was done since the controller is now responsible for storing the player information and the model only needs to know the color that plays next.
+- The `ENTER` key was added as an alternative to the `SPACE` key for placing a piece in the highlighted cell.
 - Bugs related to the logic of legal moves in edge cases in the model were fixed.

-# New Classes with Part 3
+## New Classes with Part 3
-## Controller
+### Controller
 Controller is a class that facilitates communication between the model and the view.
 Through the features interfaces that it uses, when certain events occur in the view, the controller can call features that update the models game state and then this change is echoed from the model to the view through another features interface.

-## IModelFeature interface and ModelFeatures Class
+### IModelFeature interface and ModelFeatures Class
 The IModelFeatures interface is a single-interface that is implemented by the concrete class ModelFeatures.
 This interface contains all the methods that the model can call through the controller to notify the player and views of the current color of the game.

-## IPlayerFeature interface and PlayerFeatures interface
+### IPlayerFeature interface and PlayerFeatures interface
 The IPlayerFeature interface is a single-interface implemented by the concrete class PlayerFeatures.
 The interface contains all the methods that the player can call through the controller to notify the model of the move that the player wants to play.
 The class implementation contains all the methods that